Iceland’s popularity has skyrocketed over the decades – and especially recently. But with increased popularity comes tourist traps.

-For the times when you do need to buy food and drink in Iceland, avoid 10/11 grocery stores like the plague.
-There are currently three of them in Reykjavik, and they are stupidly expensive compared to other grocery stores around the country.
+For the times when you do need to buy food and drink in Iceland, you might want to try one of the many Bonus grocery stores throughout the country.

-The grocery store Bonus has well over 20 stores throughout Iceland and is far cheaper.
-It’s like the equivalent of an Aldi or Lidl elsewhere in Europe with decent budget prices.
+They’re considerably less expensive than some others you might find within cities like Reykjavik, for example.
+Bonus is like the equivalent of an Aldi or Lidl elsewhere in Europe with decent budget prices.

 For a complete guide about shopping in grocery stores in Iceland, check out this detailed blog post from Follow Me Away… it’s really useful!

 Avoid: Buying fake Icelandic sweaters

 Icelandic wool sweaters called lopapeysa are one of the most sought after souvenirs when travelling to Iceland.
 They’re stylish, warm and an integral part of the Icelandic culture with pretty much every local owning at least one of them.